Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/code/README.md

 ## 5 Averaging
 There is quite a lot of fluctuation between each of the FB values, so we implemented an averaging code that takes a number of samples and finds the average across them to try and minimise fluctuations.

+## 6 Sleep Mode Test
+This code shows successful sleep mode implementation: the button triggers an interrupt and then the microcontroller goes back to sleep (__WFI())